 Myth #2: Kids with sensory processing issues are sensitive to everything.

 Fact: There are two types of sensory processing issues, and many kids experience a mix of the two.
 Some kids are oversensitive (hypersensitive) to the information that comes in through their senses.
-This can lead to them avoiding certain noises or sensations because they’re too overwhelming.
+They may avoid certain noises or sensations because they’re too overwhelming.

 But kids can also be undersensitive (hyposensitive).
-This causes kids to be sensory-seeking—they look for more sensory stimulation.
-These are kids who may show little or no reaction to heat, cold, pain, and other sensations.
+This causes kids to be sensory-seeking — they look for more sensory stimulation.
+These kids may show little or no reaction to heat, cold, pain, and other sensations.
 That can be scary for parents.

 Myth #3: Kids with sensory processing issues are overreacting.